CLRX/CLRX-mirror/doc/GcnOperands.md

 The immediate constants are always exact value, either for 32-bit and 64-bit operands.
 For example, instructions `v_frexp_exp_i32_f64 v3, lit(45)` and
 `v_frexp_exp_i32_f64 v3, 45` generates different results, because literal and constant will be have different meaning.
-Th

 **NOTE:** These same literals and constants gives different values for 64-bit operand in vector instructions.
 To distinguish values, please use `lit()` function.